AeroSports

 Watchdog-assisted recovery

-Software + hardware ownership
+Software + hardware integration

 Except for the kiosk PC, game sensors, and game controllers, each room also depends on a set of shared operational devices required for the room to function properly.